Work

 Arpit has built his own success in Kashipur, running Mehrotra Enterprises and Mehrotra Hero Enterprises LLP — Hero MotoCorp dealerships that make our family proud.
 We are two siblings, two different paths, one shared value system.

-Media Coverage — voices and platforms that have carried the story.
+Some of the voices and platforms that have kindly carried our family’s story over the years.

 For speaking, media, or collaborations — I’d love to hear from you.